Puppy mills make my heart cry and my blood boil!!!!

-Puppy mills usually house dogs in overcrowded and unsanitary conditions without adequate veterinary care, food, water, or socialization.
+They house dogs in overcrowded and unsanitary conditions without adequate veterinary care, food, water, or socialization.
 In order to maximize profits, female dogs are bred at every opportunity with little-to-no recovery time between litters.
-Puppy mill puppies, often as young as eight weeks of age, are sold to pet shops or directly to the public over the Internet, through newspaper ads, swap meets, and flea markets.
+These puppies, often as young as six to eight weeks of age, are sold to pet shops or directly to the public over the Internet, through newspaper ads, swap meets, and flea markets.

 In a puppy mill, dogs are often kept in cages with wire flooring that injures their paws and legs—and it is not unusual for cages to be stacked in columns.
 When female breeding dogs reach a point of physical depletion and can no longer reproduce, they are often killed.

-Because puppy mills focus on profit, dogs are often bred with little regard for genetic quality.
-Puppy mill puppies are prone to congenital and hereditary conditions including heart disease and blood and respiratory disorders.
+These operations focus on profit, dogs are often bred with little regard for genetic quality.
+The puppies are prone to congenital and hereditary conditions including heart disease and blood and respiratory disorders.
 In addition, puppy mill puppies often arrive in pet stores and in their new homes with diseases or infirmities ranging from parasites to pneumonia.
-Because puppies are removed from their littermates and mothers at a young age, they also often suffer from fear, anxiety and other behavioral problems.”
+Because puppies are removed from their littermates and mothers at a young age, they also often suffer from fear, anxiety, and other behavioral problems.”

 MAKE SURE YOU ARE NOT SUPPORTING PUPPY MILLS BY BUYING ONE OF THEIR PUPPIES.

 - Purchasing from pet store.
 Pet store owners will tell you they get all their puppies from “licensed USDA breeders” or “local breeders.”
 They use this licensing to provide a false sense of security to customers.
-Being registered or “having papers” means nothing more than the puppy’s parents both had papers.
+If they say a puppy ‘has papers’ or is ‘registered’ it means nothing more than the puppy’s parents both had papers.

-- They don’t have a standing website that includes their location.
-These people are breaking the law so they don’t want to be found.
+- No standing website that includes its location.
+These people don’t want to be found.
 They will not have a website and their contact info may be vague.
-These ‘people’ (another word would be more accurate) live in the shadows.
+These ‘people’ live in the shadows.

-- They know nothing about the parents of the puppy and/or won’t let you meet them.
+- The ‘breeder’ knows nothing about the parents of the puppy and/or won’t let you meet them.

-- They offer several breeds of dogs.
+- Sell several breeds of dogs.
 A responsible breeder normally breeds one type of dog because they have a passion for that breed.
 Two breeds max – if they offer more – run!

-- They have several litters available and several on the way.
+- Several litters are available and several are on the way.
 The more litters they have the more adults they have – they may have so many adults that they would need a staff to provide proper care.

-- They don’t have a contract.
+- No contract.
 A reputable breeder will have a spay/neuter agreement, pedigree papers, and health contract.